Obiorahbryan/testrepo/README.md

 # testrepo
-This is for Git / GitHub Coursera based project
+This is for Git / GitHub Coursera based project.